jonocarroll/wp_content/_drafts/2016-06-03-images-as-x-axis-labels-updated.md

 [gist id="2f9490f1f5e7c82ef8b791a4b91fc9ca"]

 This method gets around the <code>element_text()</code> validation and updates the grobs in a way that's above my pay grade/understanding of <code>ggplot2</code> internals, and is a much more consistent way to go about it.
-This also"
+This also:
 <ul>
 	<li> places the factor labels on the graph along with the picture, covering some concerns about people not knowing which maps are for which country,</li>
 	<li> leaves room for the <code>caption</code> to go back in, which I wanted,</li>